MicrochipTech/RNWFxx_Python_OOB/readme.md

    <img src="./assets/AT+WSCN=0_WIFI+.png" width="600" alt="">

-The full list of Wi-Fi security settings are available in the RNFW02's "AT Command Specification" document and listed below.
+The full list of Wi-Fi security settings are available in the RNFWxx's "AT Command Specification" document and listed below.

 ```
         0   Open